 Xarelto victims deserve justice, and the experienced product liability attorneys at Reich & Binstock are fighting for just compensation for the Xarelto victims that they represent.
 Reich & Binstock, which since 1984 has been taking on the big pharmaceutical corporations for the injuries linked to their drugs, will evaluate an apparent Xarelto victim’s case at no cost.

-For a free consultation, contact Reich & Binstock either by calling the toll-free number, 1-866-LAW-2400, or by submitting an electronic message through this web page.
+For a free consultation with experienced Houston Xarelto injury lawyers, contact Reich & Binstock either by calling the toll-free number, 1-866-LAW-2400, or by submitting an electronic message through this web page.